 For additional information, please phone, toll free, 1 844 478-0822, or email to LBR.ForestryWorker@gov.bc.ca.

 How to apply:

 If you meet eligibility requirements and have the necessary documentation, complete an online application

 Please visit a local Service BC office to access online form at a computer kiosk.

-Online copies of the form are available only however if you require assistance filling out an application online or do not have a computer, please visit a Service BC office or call Service BC at 1-844-901-0970.
+If you require assistance filling out an application online, do not have a computer, or wish to fill out a paper copy, please visit a Service BC office or call Service BC at 1 844 901-0970.

 After the online application has been completed, supporting application documentation can be mailed to: